 Once the target-task LoRA is included in the pool, different adaptive merging methods exhibit similar performance trends despite employing vastly different selection mechanisms.
 To investigate, we conduct a more thorough experiment varying the number of selected LoRAs, focusing on two selection strategies: evaluation-based and random.
 Intriguingly, \cref{fig:reinit-vs-lora} shows that although evaluation-based selection clearly outperforms random when the target-task LoRA is not used, indicating carefully selected LoRAs form a better space to update the model, the performance gap becomes negligible when target-task LoRA is included.

 If selecting random LoRAs from the pool works as well as a more informed selection strategy, what knowledge is actually being transferred?
 And how random can the LoRAs be while still retaining these benefits?
-To answer this question, we consider the extreme case where the ``recycled'' LoRAs set to random values.
+To answer this question, we consider the extreme case where the ``recycled'' LoRAs are set to random values.
 We repeat the experiment using our adaptive merging method, selecting $k \in \{5, 10, 20, 30\}$ LoRAs but reinitializing them from a normal distribution, with the standard deviation matched to that of the original LoRA A and B matrices respectively.
 The target-task LoRA is kept intact. \cref{fig:reinit-vs-lora} confirms that these randomly initialized LoRAs perform comparably to the actual recycled LoRAs across all values of $k$, as long as the target-task LoRA is in the pool.
-This suggests that, in the presence of the target-task LoRA, performance gains from adaptive merging may stem primarily from a regularization effect rather than from task-relevant knowledge transfer from the recycled LoRAs.
+This suggests that, with the target-task LoRA present, the gains from adaptive merging may stem primarily from a regularization effect rather than task-relevant knowledge transfer from recycled LoRAs.

 To test our regularization effect hypothesis, we compare the gains in performance between target-task LoRA with regularization technique applied during training and adaptive merging with randomly initialized LoRAs.
 We test different dropout rates \{0.2, 0.3, 0.5\}, weight decay values \{0.01, 0.1\}, and batch sizes \{2, 4\} and report the improvement over the LoRA baseline (\cref{fig:regularization-effect}).

 Different regularization mechanisms produce mixed effects on the task-level accuracy improvement.
 However, none of these standard regularizers match the aggregate gains from adaptive merging (0.672).
 Adaptive merging procedure appears to provide a more effective form of regularization, potentially through the over-parameterized coefficient space or implicit ensembling, that standard techniques do not capture.
 That said, the comparable performance between reinitialized LoRAs and the curated ones (\cref{fig:reinit-vs-lora}) still suggests the benefit of adaptive merging is closer to a structural regularization effect than genuine cross-task transfer.